-According to the Susan G. Komen Foundation, at least 2,600 men will be diagnosed with invasive breast cancer and 440 deaths will be related to male breast cancer by the end of 2016.
+According to the Susan G. Komen Foundation, it's estimated that there will be 2,470 new cases of invasive breast cancer in men in 2017 and 460 male breast cancer deaths in the United States alone.

 And as bitter as this pill is to swallow, Doctor On Demand physician Dr. Heather Hawthorne says some of the more stereotypical male behaviors could be playing into these recurring male breast cancer rates.
 "Men should think twice about those extra beers and wings while watching football," she explains.
 "Heavy drinking and obesity can increase the levels of female hormones like estrogen in men.
 Abnormal levels of these hormones can put men at risk for breast cancer."